-Byron Glacier Trail is a 3.3 mile moderately trafficked out and back trail located near Girdwood, AK that features a river and is good for all skill levels.
+Byron Glacier Trail is a 3.3 mile moderately trafficked out and back trail located near Girdwood, Alaska that features a river and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.

 Trail offers an easy walk for all ages.
 It allows a close-up view of a glacier with rugged, mountains in all directions.
 A good family outing with a variety of things to do for the whole family.
 The alder/cottonwood forest is lush with ferns for a serene beginning to the hike.
 Byron Creek is a cascading, whitewater, glacial creek.
 The many stones along its bank offer many imaginative activities for children and adults (rock skipping, fort building).
 Snowfields left from the previous winter's avalanches supply many snowballs for those inclined to a friendly contest.
 The trail branches in many directions as it nears the snowfields below Byron Glacier.
 Bouldering on the rocks of the side and terminal moraines can be a challenge.
 Portage Lake and Valley can be seen looking north from the trail.